leoz/AzureExperiment/README.md

 * Authentication (login/logout) with AD
 * Data access with Microsoft Graph
-* Consume an API from a custim service (see below)
+* Consume an API from a custom service (see below)

 ### Use: